hyosung11/Launch-School/journal.md

 07:22 Wrapping up study session with Alex.

 08:02 Decided to wait to do KSS until after my interview.
 Started reading *Learn Like a Pro* chapter on testing, but decided to read it later.
 Now reading *A Mind for Numbers*.

+09:03 Karina's here and I'm ready to start my work day.
+I need to prepare for my interview.

+09:09 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Anki cards from JS100 - JavaScript Basics > Arrays
+   * [x] 2.
+Read *Learn Like a Pro* chapter
+   * [x] 3.
+Listen to *A Mind for Numbers* chapter on Audible
+   * [x] 4.
+Read *The Pragmatic Programmer* chapter

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+Prep for Encora Interview
+   * [ ] 3.
+Do Interview with Encora
+   * [ ] 4.
+Anki cards from JS100 - JavaScript Basics > Function 2 > 1-8
+   * [ ] 3.
+Read *Learn Like a Pro* chapter
+   * [ ] 6.
+Listen to *A Mind for Numbers* chapter on Audible

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I need to use my morning time to prepare for and do the interview with Encora, so I won't get to study until the afternoon.

+09:16 I have to pee.

+09:50 Where did the time go?
+I got dressed up with a button down shirt and pants and I took a poo.
+I did check email, Slack, Messages, and WhatsApp.

+10:46 Feeling antsy before the interview.
+I want to get it over with at this point.
+Ugh.
+I think I want to go to the gym today, maybe?

+12:08 Interview is over and I think it went well.
+Vishwas had such a poker face, it was hard to tell how my answers landed.

+14:13 After a walk, food and nap.
+Ready to study some more.
+I'm still itching even though I rubbed some Topicort and hydrocortisone on itchy body parts.
+Ugh.

+14:51 Able to work pretty quickly through Greet 1, 2 and 3.
+Chalk came for the kettlebells which SungOh ripped open and spilled onto the couch.
+I'm tired but trying out chalk gives me a little motivation to train after my study session with Laurent.